 Seasoning the salmon

-Williams-Sonoma Potlatch Seasoning This is a great flavorful spice rub.
+Williams-Sonoma Potlatch Seasoning (affiliate link) this is a great flavorful spice rub.
 It was delish on the salmon, which it’s meant for.
 I also tried it on Swordfish, and it was great on that too.
 It has some salt, paprika, chile pepper, oregano, basil, and more.
 Just the right spices for fish.

 Place the salmon on the soaked cedar plank, skin side down, sprinkle the spice rub all over the salmon, and rub it in a little to coat the fish.